 Your timetable will be available to view once you have enrolled during orientation week.
 Up to this point we will regularly check module registrations submitted to us and contact you if there are any problems.
 If we do not contact you, this means we are registering you for your first choice modules.
 Please ensure that your modules have been accepted for transfer to your home university.

 Reading lists for each module can be found in the individual module descriptions in our module catalogue.
-However, we do not recommend buying any books in advance as most set texts will be held in one of our libraries for your use.
+However, we do not recommend buying any books in advance as most set texts will be held in one of our libraries for you to use.
 You may have to buy a few important textbooks but, in general, students do not spend much money on books.

 Many London museums and art galleries are free – some special exhibitions will be ticketed but students usually qualify for a discount.
 Here are some of the larger, better known institutions you may like to visit during your time in London: